🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Scan orientationAny directionMust align with scanner axis

-Smartphone scanYes, native camera appRequires app for most phones
+Smartphone scanYes, native camera appRequires dedicated app

 Retail/shipping complianceNot standardRequired (GS1 UPC, Code 128)